SrdrOlmez/Meal-API-Project/README.md

 ## Description

-Meal finder depends on TheMealDB API which allows you to search meal by category or by ingredient.
-Each meal has instructions and a video link shows how to cook.
+Meal finder depends on TheMealDB API which allows you to search meals by category or by ingredient.
+Each meal has instructions and a video link that shows how to cook.
 Discover the cook in you !

 ![Screenshot](./public/images/meal-api.png)